InterlaceProject/InterlaceBlockchain/README.md

 127.0.0.1  interlace.chain
 ```

-when refering to our Interlace configuration.
+when referring to our Interlace configuration.
 Depending on the operating system it might be also necessary to update and restart the respective services.

 ### Run fabric block chain (the first time)